top of page

 17 - Untitled slide.png

 To study the mechanisms of IrAEs we developed a novel mouse model that recapitulates the multi-organ autoimmunity seen with immune checkpoint inhibitor treatment in patients.
-Using this model we can study development of IrAEs in both tumor-free and tumor-bearing mice.
-This is relevant to patients who may be treated with checkpoint inhibitors in the neoadjuvant or adjuvant settings.
+Using this model we can study development of IrAEs and test possible treatments to prevent these side effects in patients.

 HT.png